Kong/docs.konghq.com/app/docs/enterprise/0.31-x/developer-portal/authentication.md

 ## Enable Authentication

-First, create a Service and corresponding Route to proxy requests to the Public Dev Portal API:
+First, create a Service and corresponding Route to proxy requests to the Public Dev Portal Files API:

 Service: